 Our goal in a probate dispute is to ensure that the final wishes of your loved one are honored to the greatest extent possible.
 We seek to maintain the integrity of your loved one’s estate plan, while seeing the conflict through to a constructive and healthy solution.

-To begin creating an estate plan that suits your needs, turn to the experienced estate planning lawyers of Trinity Law With offices in York, Lancaster, and Mechanicsburg, our attorneys can help you through the process.
+To begin creating an estate plan that suits your needs, turn to Trinity Law’s experienced estate planning lawyers in Lancaster, York, and Mechanicsburg.
+Our estate planning attorneys can help you through the process at any of our office locations.

 To schedule your initial consultation, call 717-843-8046, toll free at 866-464-5297 to speak with a friendly, helpful member of our staff.
 Or you can simply contact us online.